vaziliybober/brain-games/README.md

 In total there are 5 games: "Brain Even", "Brain Calc", "Brain GCD", "Brain Progression" and "Brain Prime".

+This is the lvl-1 frontend project on https://ru.hexlet.io/

 ## Brain Even

 Is the number even?